Clearing the Shopware Cache

 Crontab

-Alternatively, cronjobs can be created on the server itself via the server's crontab.
+Alternatively, cron jobs can be created directly on the server using the server’s crontab.

-Nevertheless, we recommend using the cronjob function via the creoline Customer Center.
+However, we recommend using the cron job feature via the creoline Customer Center.

-Log in to your server as the system user of your website via SSH and execute the following command:
+Log in to your server via SSH as the system user for your website and execute the following command:

 crontab -e

-When editing the crontab with this user for the first time, you will be asked for the editor to be used.
-We recommend nano; the preselection (usually 1) can simply be confirmed with Enter.
+The first time you edit the crontab with this user, you will be prompted to select an editor.
+We recommend nano; the default selection (usually 1) can be confirmed simply by pressing Enter.

 │ │ │ │ ┌───────────── Day of the week (0 - 6)